Mercutio3/mini-chat-server/README.md

 These logs include a timestamp in UTC.
 If the log file already exists, the server will append instead of overwriting.

+### Optional Features

+These can be enabled by adding a flag to line 2 of the Makefile:

+    CFLAGS = -Wall -Wextra -Werror -g -Iinclude

+The following flags are available:

+    -DDEBUG: enables debug output, more on that in its respective section
+    -DRECEIVE_OWN_MESSAGE: Server sends broadcast message back to sender as well
+    -DINSTRUCTIONS: Print usage instructions for client every time a message is sent/received
+    -DLOCAL_EXIT: Client terminates immediately when using /exit instead of waiting for server to close connection

+Make sure to run "make clean && make" to re-compile everything.

 ## Testing

 All testing-related files can be found in the tests directory.
 Executables for each are created upon installation, which you can run individually: